 Child’s Pose

-Child’s Pose is a gentle yoga pose that is commonly used for relaxation and stretching.
-It can help seniors release tension in the back, neck, and shoulders while promoting a sense of calm and relaxation.
+Child’s pose is a gentle position commonly used for relaxation and stretching.
+It can help release tension in the back, neck, and shoulders while promoting calm and relaxation.

-- Start on your hands and knees: Position yourself on the floor with your hands placed directly beneath your shoulders and your knees directly beneath your hips.
-Your fingers should be spread apart, and your palms should be flat on the ground.
+- Start on your hands and knees with hands placed directly beneath your shoulders and knees directly beneath your hips.
+Spread your fingers apart with palms flat on the ground.

-- Lower your hips towards your heels: Slowly shift your weight back, lowering your buttocks towards your heels.
+- Slowly shift your weight back, lowering your buttocks toward your heels.
 Your arms should reach forward as you do this, allowing your torso to stretch out.

-- Extend your arms: Stretch your arms out as far as you can, keeping your palms flat on the ground.
-This will help to lengthen your spine and stretch the muscles in your back.
+- Extend your arms as far as comfortable, keeping your palms flat on the ground.
+This helps lengthen your spine and stretch your back muscles.

-- Hold the pose: Hold the position for 30 seconds to 1 minute, taking deep breaths and relaxing your body as much as possible.
+- Hold the position for 30 seconds to 1 minute, taking deep breaths and relaxing as much as possible.

-- Release the pose: To release the pose, slowly walk your hands back towards your knees, lifting your torso upright.
-You can then move into a seated position or transition into a different yoga pose.
+- To release, slowly walk your hands back toward your knees, lifting your torso upright.

-It’s important to note that while Child’s Pose is generally considered safe for seniors, it may not be appropriate for those with certain medical conditions, such as knee or back injuries.
-Always check with your healthcare provider before starting any new exercise program, and listen to your body to ensure that you are practising the pose safely and without discomfort.
+Important note: While child’s pose is generally safe, it may not be appropriate for those with certain conditions, such as knee or back concerns.
+Always check with your healthcare provider before starting any new exercise program.

 Cobra Pose

-- Lie face down on the floor, with your legs extended behind you and your palms on the ground, slightly below your shoulders.
+- Lie face down on the floor with legs extended behind you and palms on the ground, slightly below your shoulders.

-- Press the tops of your feet and thighs into the floor, and engage your glutes.
+- Press the tops of your feet and thighs into the floor, and gently engage your glutes.

 - Inhale and slowly lift your chest and head off the floor, keeping your elbows close to your sides.